RGB Strip-to-Strip Connector Troubleshooting

 - Aqua/Blue-green color: red circuit/copper pad not making good connection with metal pin in connector

-If the LED light strips aren't both coming up white when you set them to white, then pop open the connector boxes to see the LED strip's connections.
-There's no need to worry about adjusting these lights bare handed, because our LEDs run on 12V DC power, and there no shock danger there!
-With the connector box open, we need to check and make sure that LED strip's copper ports are properly lined up with the connector's silver pins.
+In case you need to adjust the light strips and metal pads with your bare hands, there's no need to worry because our LEDs run on 12 volts DC, and there is no shock danger there!
+With the connector box open, we need to check and make sure that LED strip's oval or circular copper pads are properly lined up with the connector's silver pins.
 If you can see that they aren't aligned right, gently move the strip back and forth until the strips light up properly, this usually fixes connection issues!